Skip to main content

 Can I mix equipment from different platforms?

 While technically possible to use equipment from multiple vendors, you lose the primary benefit of centrally managed networks—unified visibility and control.
 Each platform requires a separate management interface, eliminating efficiency gains.
-Stick with one ecosystem for the best results.
+Stick with one ecosystem for best results.

 What happens to Meraki equipment when licenses expire?